Malmquist lifted his head off the floor in a daze as he regained consciousness. “Where am I?”

 “Mi sta attaccando!” screamed the man.

 Three muscular men wearing Roman military uniforms rushed in.
 They dragged Malmquist into the atrium, by which time everyone had been assembled.
 Two of them retracted his arms and yanked his head back by the hair.
-The third was about to slice open his neck with a sword when Giulia yelled, “Non uccidetelo, vi prego!
+The third was about to slice his neck open with a sword when Giulia yelled, “Non uccidetelo, vi prego!
 Non sapeva cosa fare!
 E’ nuovo, non e’ Italiano e non capisce niente.
 Risparmiatelo, vi prego.
 E’ stato un incidente!”

 The mistress had emerged from her room dressed in a robe.
 Giulia got down on her knees before her and implored, “Nuzhuren, ta bushi guyi de!”